When it's time to get your A-level results, find out about the various options available as you look to secure your university place

 What if I'm on holiday?

-Ideally, you need to be contactable on results day - especially if you have a number of conditional offers and Clearing is a possibility - so if you're away, you'll need to ensure that Track contains your correct personal details.
+Ideally, you need to be contactable when your A-level results come out, so try to avoid booking holidays or working on that day.
+This is especially important if you have a number of conditional offers and using Clearing is a possibility for you.
+If you do end up being away, you'll need to ensure that Track contains your correct personal details before you go.

-There is the option for you to nominate someone, such as a parent or guardian, to access Track and make changes on your behalf.
+You might opt to nominate someone, such as a parent or guardian, who can access Track and make changes on your behalf.
 It's important to remember that some changes will be time-sensitive so your nominee may need to discuss your application with UCAS or universities within a specific timeframe.

-When you can't be there in person, but can get online, you can still log in to Track to find out your universities' decisions.
+When you can't be there in person, but can get online, you can still log in to Track to find out what your chosen universities have decided.

 When will UCAS Track update?

 As Track is where you are kept informed of your application's progress, the UCAS site is the place to go on results day.
-However, in the days leading up to the publication of your A-levels, Track is typically 'frozen' while the results are processed, and so you won't be able to make any changes during this time.
-Contact UCAS directly if you need to update any information.
+However, Track is 'frozen' in the days leading up to the publication of your A-level results, meaning you won't be able to make any changes during this time.
+Contact UCAS directly if you need to update any of your information.

 You can expect the system to be available again at around 8am on results day.
-After it has been updated, Track becomes 'frozen' so, you shouldn't expect your page to change again until midday at the earliest.
+After it's been updated, Track becomes 'frozen' so you shouldn't expect your page to change again until midday at the earliest.

-It's advisable to log in after you've got your results, so you already have a good idea of whether you're likely to have been accepted by your choices and can better deal with any disappointment.
+It's worth waiting to log in after you've got your results, so you already have a good idea of whether you're likely to have been accepted by your choices and will be better prepared to deal with any disappointment.